tbx-co/tbx-intr/README.md

 ## Before submitting code

-- run `npm run lint:fix` to fix the fixable stylelin css & js errors with --fix option
+- run `npm run lint:fix` to fix the fixable stylelint css & eslint js errors with --fix option
 - run `npm run lint` to ensure that no eslint error exists

-- run `npm run test` to double-check & avoid failing tests
+## Other setup

+### Eslint Setup

+- Disabled `max-len` rule: as most of the time some codes / comments are long by nature (esp. for shorthand one-liner js methods), disabled for more convenient implementation
+- Allowed `console.warn`: please use `console.warn` to alert user input error, like something is missing from the google doc side & alert user to input correctly -> easier to debug.
+Format prefix the error like `Content Input Alert in block_name: xxxx` so that we know it's intended & can spot out the user input error right away

 ## References